 Shortcomings:

-An employer creates a position on an HR resource like Adzuna, Indeed, Monster, Reed.
-Then, they flick through requests and study CVs of professional back-end developers.
-Alternatively, the employer can headhunt on the same portals or LinkedIn.
-After that, the employer asks a candidate for an interview where the latter would tell about themselves and learn more about what they need to do as a back-end dev in the employer’s company.
-All this looks like traditional employment.
+An employer needs to open a position on an HR portal like Adzuna, Indeed, Monster, or Reed.
+Then, your HR manager studies requests and CVs of back-end programmers with experience.
+Alternatively, he/she can headhunt on the same portals or LinkedIn.
+After that, you ask a candidate for an interview where the latter would talk about themselves and learn more about what they need to do in your company.
+All of this looks like traditional employment.

 Benefits: